Chanoch Ehrentreu: London

 Dayan Ehrentreu was appointed to the post of Rosh Beth Din in London by Lord Jakobovits in 1984.
 He was known as the Rosh Beth Din (rather than the traditional "Av" Beth Din) as the title of Av Beth Din is formally held by the Chief Rabbi.
 By dint of his workload as well as convention of his office, the Chief Rabbi does not regularly sit as a Dayan (Judge) on his own Beth Din or involve himself in its day to day work.
 Serving together with Ehrentreu during his tenure were Dayan Kaplan, Dayan Menachem Gelley, Dayan Abraham, Dayan Binstock, and Dayan Yitzhak Berger (Consultant).
 Dayan Ehrentreu retired from the Beth Din in January 2008 but continued his responsibilities as a consultant to the Beth Din, and became Av Beth Din of European Beth Din (Basel, Switzerland) 2008.

 Ehrentreu was a leading authority in all areas of Jewish law, with particular expertise in the fields of Medical Ethics, Conversions and Kashrut.

 In 2001, Ehrentreu appointed Yonason Abraham on the London Beth Din.

 In March 2003, Ehrentreu successfully negotiated the construction of the North-West London eruv.

 He has presented to the House of Lords Select Committees on medical ethical issues, such as stem cell research and euthanasia.
 The Chief Rabbi commented when Ehrentreu announced his retirement, "The Dayan possesses a rare combination of authority, wisdom, compassion and understanding of our community."

 Dayan Ehrentreu was the rabbinical European religious authority of Tiferes Bais Yisroel, an organisation founded to reinforce halachic standards for conversion.
+He served as a rabbinic authority on halachic matters on the continent.